 Cognitive Symptoms

-Cognitive symptoms of overwhelm can include difficulty focusing, recurrent negative thoughts, and indecisiveness.
-Overwhelming feelings can cause our minds to focus on the negative aspects of situations, leading to pessimistic thoughts and beliefs.
+Cognitive symptoms of overwhelm can include difficulty focusing, recurrent negative thoughts, excessive worry, and indecisiveness.
+Recognizing these overwhelming feelings can help us learn how to manage overwhelming feelings and cause our minds to focus on the negative aspects of situations, leading to pessimistic thoughts and beliefs.

-Indecisiveness may arise due to difficulty making decisions, self-doubt, and a lack of control, which can contribute to chronic stress,, anxiety, and procrastination.
+Indecisiveness may arise due to difficulty making decisions, self-doubt, and a lack of control, which can contribute to chronic stress, anxiety, and procrastination.
+Feeling overwhelmed can make simple decisions difficult and everyday tasks seem impossible.

 Physical Symptoms